-Sometimes our pain has grown into a big, hot mess.
-We don’t know how it’s started, or how to get out of it.
-It takes moments where God stops us in our tracks to push us back on course.
+These moments of restoration and healing is a freedom few can compare.
+When we are in our big, hot mess we don’t know how to get out of, God stops us in our tracks to push us back on the right course.

 My wake up call came with a flood.

 It was not a huge flood but just big enough to be annoying.
 The rain came down and flooded our basement about 1-2 feet deep.
 The fire department came.
 The water left.
-But as cleanup began I noticed what the flood ruined… my tangible memories.
+But as cleanup began I noticed what the flood had ruined… some of my tangible memories.

 Memories… lots of memories saturated with water.
 Letters that I had saved for years of my life.
 As I laid them flat to dry, flashbacks of this season flooded my mind.

 They were from friendships and loved ones who cared enough to write and build a community in my life.
 I had lost that along the way.
-Bitterness and sadness had built bigger walls than I even knew.
-At this point I didn’t even know how to cultivate these relationships, let alone have more of these relationships than I could count.
+Bitterness and sadness had built bigger walls than I knew.
+At this point I didn’t even know how to cultivate these relationships, and I had more of these relationships than I could count.